-This Prospectus provides important information about the Fund that you should know before investing.
+This Prospectus provides important information about the Copeland SMID Cap Dividend Growth Fund (the "Fund") that you should know before investing.
 Please read it carefully and keep it for future reference.

 These securities have not been approved or disapproved by the Securities and Exchange Commission nor has the Securities and Exchange Commission passed upon the accuracy or adequacy of this Prospectus.
 Any representation to the contrary is a criminal offense.